cURLpp

 libcurl is free, thread-safe, IPv6 compatible, feature rich, well supported and fast.

+First, I need to quote Daniel Stenberg, the maintener of libcURL: You can use libcURL instantly from within your C++ programs.
+You don’t need cURLpp for that, cURLpp just adds an OO’ified layer that libcURL doesn’t normally provide.
 It means that you need to be sure that you need, or want, cURLpp features.
 If not, I suggest to use directly the libcURL library.
 So, what are thoses features that cURLpp offers?

 Downloads